sahilsharma2184/MyWays-Assignment/README.md

 `python3` and a virtual environment `myenv` is where all the necessary packages, including `boto3`, are to be installed in managing the environment.

+## Command Execution

+After the whole infrastructure of aws is set-up using the `main.tf` script, here are the commands that I have executed one-by-one for managing and using the services.

+### ssh into the aws ec2 instance

 ## Execution Flow & Results